-Place the annatto in a small saucepan, cover with a small cupful of cold water, bring to the boil then simmer over low heat for 20 minutes.
-Remove from the heat and allow the seeds to steep for a few hours then drain them in a colander, reserving the liquid.
+Place the annatto seeds in a small saucepan, cover with a small cupful of cold water, bring to the boil, then simmer over a low heat for 20 minutes.
+Remove from the heat and allow the seeds to steep for a few hours, then drain them in a colander, reserving the liquid.

-Preheat the oven to 200C/gas 6.
-Place the garlic and onion in a small roasting tin and roast for 45 minutes or until soft.
+Preheat the oven to 200°C/400°F/gas 6.
+Peel the onion, cut into 8 wedges and place in a small roasting tin with the garlic.
+Roast for 45 minutes or until soft.
 Transfer to a plate, allow to cool, then remove the garlic skins.
 Roughly chop the garlic and onion on a wooden board.

-Place the pork chops in the marinade, cover with clingfilm and marinate for 3–4 hours or overnight in the refrigerator.
+Place the pork chops in the marinade, cover with clingfilm and marinate for 3 to 4 hours or overnight in the refrigerator.

 Remove the pork chops from the fridge and bring to room temperature.
 Preheat a barbecue or cast-iron griddle pan to a medium heat.
-Cook the pork chops, turning once, for 6–10 minutes each side depending on thickness, occasionally adding some more marinade with a brush during cooking.
+Cook the pork chops, turning once, for 6 to 10 minutes on each side depending on thickness, occasionally brushing on some more marinade during cooking.
 When done, move the pork chops to a board and leave them to rest for a couple of minutes.

 For the onion rings, place the flour and chilli powder in a large bowl, season well and mix to combine.

-Very carefully heat the oil in a large saucepan to 180C (always be alert when deep-frying).
+Thinly slice the onions on a mandolin (use the guard).
+Very carefully heat the oil in a large saucepan to 180°C (always be alert when deep-frying).
 Place the onion slices, in batches, in the flour and coat well.
 Shake off the excess flour and carefully lower the onion slices into the oil.
-Cook for 1–2 minutes, in batches, until golden brown.
+Cook for 1 to 2 minutes, in batches, until golden brown.
 Remove with a slotted spoon, then drain on kitchen paper and keep them warm while you cook the remaining onions.

-Transfer the onions to a bowl and serve with the pork chops, whole or cut up.
+Transfer the onion rings to a bowl and serve with the pork chops, whole or cut up.